wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 </span>
-an equation which may be set alongside [(6)](#p.22eq6){.eqref}, but which is an explicit consequence of commutativity\ --- a presupposition which, in the further investigations of this §, shall always hold.
+an equation which may be set alongside [(6)](#p.22eq6){.eqref}, but which is an explicit consequence of commutativity\ --- an assumption which, in the further investigations of this §, shall always hold.
 </p>
 </div>